threathunters-io/threathunters.github.io/content/en/blog/posts/qlog.md

 Update July, 2022

 We started QLOG as an experiment to learn more about Windows ETW.
 QLOG provides enriched Logging for process creation events on Windows.
-We have stopped development of QLOG because in the meantime free tools were published which use ETW for telemetry and do a way better job than QLOG.
-Curious?
-Have a look a [Aurora Agent from Nextron]("https://www.nextron-systems.com/aurora/")
+We have stopped development of QLOG because we ended QLOG development and startet a new project, which is now based on krabsEtw which provides a way better performance.

 ### How does it work